vikashmadhow/base/README.md

 types.
 The `StringTrie` subclass implements the classic tries on strings and the `PathTrie` subclass extends this concept to paths which are sequence of path elements (files and folders).

+### Union-Find
+`ma.vi.base.unionfind.UnionFind` is a generic implementation of the union-find structure backed by as hashmap with implementing path-compression.
+This structure represents a set of disjoint sets with operations to find and merge sets in amortized constant time.

+### String escaping and utilities
+`ma.vi.base.string.Escape` can be used to find and escape and unescape certain characters in strings.
+It is useful when parsing certain arbitrary character sequences.
+It works by temporarily mapping the set of denoted special characters to the unicode private area and remapping them back to unescape. `ma.vi.base.string.Strings` contains  static functions to generate random strings and to, otherwise, manipulate strings.

+`ma.vi.base.crypt.Obfuscator` can obfuscate phrases which need to be stored or transmitted in some form other than plain text.
+This is not an encryption function as it does not use a key; it merely manipulates the characters in the text and inject certain random characters to obscure the original phrase in a manner that it can be revealed with a reverse function.

+### Reflection
+`ma.vi.base.reflect.Dissector` uses Java reflection to provide access to the different elements of a class.
+`ma.vi.base.reflect.Property` is an abstraction of fields and properties (get and set accessors) allowing their values to be read and written irrespective of how they are implemented (as private field with or without accessors).

+### Collections
+`ma.vi.base.collections.DiskBasedCollection` is an ordered collection of objects that is transparently stored on disk allowing it to grow to huge size with minimal impact on RAM.
+The objects are stored in two files on disk, with an index file containing pointers to a data file.
+The index file is structured as a self-balancing AA tree and both files are accessed through `ma.vi.base.cache.CachedRandomAccessFile` which optimizes read and write access to random-access files.

+The `ma.vi.base.collections` package contains other classes which facilitates working with maps, sets, arrays, etc.